Elvir Koljić: Universitatea Craiova

 In August, Koljić was transferred to Romanian outfit Universitatea Craiova for an undisclosed fee.
 He made his official debut for the team against Dinamo București on 1 September and managed to score a goal.

 In July 2020, he extended his contract until June 2025.

 He won his first trophy with the club on 22 May 2021, by beating Astra in Cupa României final.

+Rapid Bucureşti

+On 6 February 2025, Koljić signed a one-year deal with Rapid București.

 International career

 In January 2018, Koljić received his first senior call-up to Bosnia and Herzegovina, for friendly games against the United States and Mexico.
 He debuted against the former on 28 January.